Cultural tours fail to pull mainland tourists during Golden Week

 The lawmaker also said the government did not set up adequate ancillary facilities in potential tourism spots.

-For instance, Wi-Fi coverage, washrooms and rest areas are not available or enough in some hiking trails that can be further developed to serve as mature attractions, said Yiu.
+Wi-Fi coverage, lavatories and rest areas, for example, are not available or enough in some hiking trails that can be further developed to serve as mature attractions, said Yiu.

 《The Young Reporter》